Skip to main content

 warning

-Revoking all sessions logs you out everywhere immediately.
-Use this if you suspect someone else has access to your account, or if you have logged in on a device you no longer control.
+This logs you out everywhere immediately.
+Use it if you suspect someone else has access to your account, or if you have logged in on a device you no longer control.

 Omnivoo stores authentication tokens in HTTP-only, Secure cookies.
 This design choice provides several security benefits: